Friends of the Lower Grand Coulee

 • Videos and Photos

-A New Art and Natural Science Discovery Center
+A New Art and Natural Sciences Discovery Center

 Since the beginning of our organization we’ve had a vision for a permanent space that can be used as a meeting and exhibit venue for promoting our mission of sharing the Lower Grand Coulee experience through arts and science education, exhibits and presentations.
-This space would be publicly available to other organizations with similar needs and purposes such as the Art Guild of the Soap Lake Area, Ice Age Floods Institute, Soap Lake Heritage, Soap Lake Conservancy, and Columbia Trails Association.
+This space would be publicly available to other organizations with similar needs and purposes such as local schools, creative district organizers, artists, vendors, and other organizations.

 Watch the Transformation

 We're already making progress!
-Scroll through the slide show below to see improvements and final design concepts, or check out our video showing removal of a bee's nest.
+Scroll through the slide show below to see improvements and early design concepts, or check out our video showing removal of a bee's nest.

 The James building "back in the day."